-Admission to the Education Department
+Admission to the Education Division

 Individuals seeking admission to the graduate program must complete a graduate student application, which is available from the Office of Graduate Admission.
-The completed application file is evaluated by a graduate admission counselor and then forwarded to the Education Department.
-Once received from the Office of Graduate Admissions, Education faculty and administration will review the file and make an admission decision.
+The completed application file is evaluated by a graduate admission counselor and then forwarded to the Education Division.
+Once received from the Office of Graduate Admission, Education faculty and administration will review the file and make an admission decision.
 The Office of Graduate Admission will inform the prospective candidate of the decision.

-Admitted students will be assigned a program faculty adviser in the Education Department who will review program requirements and offer assistance with registration and academic issues.
+Admitted students will be assigned a program faculty advisor in the Education Division who will review program requirements and offer assistance with registration and academic issues.
 Graduate students are responsible for monitoring their programs of studies to ensure that requirements for graduation and licensure are met.

-Individuals who have not been denied admission to the Education Department and who do not wish to enroll in a program may enroll for graduate courses as students-at-large with the permission of the Education Department Chair and upon verification of completed undergraduate work by the Office of Graduate Admission.
+Individuals who have not been denied admission to the Education Division and who do not wish to enroll in a program may enroll for graduate courses as students-at-large with the permission of the Education Division director and upon verification of completed undergraduate work by the Office of Graduate Admission.
 Courses taken in this capacity do not guarantee admission into a graduate program.
 However, appropriate courses (a maximum of 12 credits) may be applied to a degree program, once admitted.

-Courses completed five or more years prior to admission will not be accepted for degree requirements.
 Requests for transfer of credit must be submitted to the program faculty adviser upon admission to the program, as such transfers are not allowed during the course of study (see policy below).
 Please see student-at-large designation in Office of Graduate Admission for further information.

-Individuals seeking a master's degree with licensure in secondary education at the Education Department must have a degree in the subject area of licensure or must have completed the required course work identified for them in a transcript review completed by the Education Department Licensure Officer.
+Individuals seeking a master's degree with licensure in secondary education must have a degree in the subject area of licensure or must have completed the required course work identified for them in a transcript review completed by the education licensure officer.
 Graduate students seeking secondary licensure must also pass the Illinois Content Area test prior to student teaching.

-All graduate students seeking full admission to the Education Department in elementary, multicategorical special education, secondary education, LBS I endorsement and Bilingual/ESL endorsement; and alternative licensure in early childhood, elementary, middle level, and secondary must meet the following requirements:
+All graduate students seeking full admission to the Education Division in elementary, multicategorical special education, secondary education, LBS I endorsement and Bilingual/ESL endorsement; and alternative licensure in early childhood, elementary, middle level, and secondary must meet the following requirements: